kyuupichan/aiorpcX/docs/rpc.rst

   .. attribute:: INTERNAL_ERROR

-   The error code to use for an internal error.
+   The integer error code to use for an internal error.

   .. attribute:: INVALID_ARGS

-   The error code to use when an RPC request passes invalid arguments.
+   The integer error code to use when an RPC request passes invalid arguments.

   .. attribute:: INVALID_REQUEST

-   The error code to use when an RPC request is invalid.
+   The integer error code to use when an RPC request is invalid.

   .. attribute:: METHOD_NOT_FOUND

-   The error code to use when an RPC request is for a non-existent method.
+   The integer error code to use when an RPC request is for a non-existent method.

   .. classmethod:: JSONRPC.internal_error(request_id)